IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ode/terraform_ansible/REAME.md

 ## Execution
 From the termninal, navigate to the `terraform` directory and run the following commands:
 - `terraform init` to initialize Terraform
-- `terraform plan` to check for Terroform errors
+- `terraform plan` to check for Terraform errors
 - `terraform apply` to provision an zos instance
-- `terraform destroy` to de-provision the zos instance
+- `terraform destroy` to de-provision an zos instance